What You Need to Know About the Flu Crisis

 Wait, even though vaccinations are less effective against H3N2 than other strains?
 Yes, absolutely, according to the CDC.

 First of all, the vaccine might prevent infection altogether.
-During H3N2-heavy flu seasons, the vaccine has about a 33 percent effectiveness, much lower than during times where other strains are more prevalent.
+During H3N2-heavy flu seasons, the vaccine has about a 33 percent effectiveness, much lower than during times when other strains are more prevalent.
 However, a one-in-three chance is better than a zero-out-of-three chance, so you should at least start there.

 Secondly, even if you do contract the virus, your symptoms might be less severe if you are vaccinated.
 This means that you suffer less, which is a huge bonus in and of itself, but it also means that you’ll presumably be contagious for less time.
 The less time you are contagious, the less chance that you’ll spread it to someone you love.